axiomzen/FlowPrizeVault/README.md

 ### Winner Selection Strategies

+Winner selection is a configurable component that determines how prizes are distributed among participants.
+The following strategies are implemented in the contract:

 | Strategy | Description |
 |----------|-------------|
 | `WeightedSingleWinner` | One winner takes all, weighted by TWAB |
 | `MultiWinnerSplit` | Multiple winners with configurable prize splits |
 | `FixedPrizeTiers` | Fixed prize amounts per tier (e.g., 1st: 100, 2nd: 50, 3rd: 25) |

+Custom strategies can implement the `WinnerSelectionStrategy` interface.

 ### Emergency Mode